tecnocrata/asyncapi-kafka/README.md

 ```
 /bin/kafka-console-producer --topic topic-name --bootstrap-server localhost:9092
-# I still don't know how to send messages here
+# I still don't know how to send messages properly, it seems they are json messages
 ```

 ### Listen messages (not needed)